-"Woodland Treasures" consists of a range of high quality wooden jewellery and combs lovingly hand carved in the Highlands of Scotland from rescued timbers.
-Ideal for fifth wedding anniversary gifts.
+Ideal for fifth wedding anniversary, Valentine’s Day, birthdays, weddings or a special gift at any time, “Woodland Treasures” consists of a range of high quality wooden jewellery and combs lovingly hand carved in the Highlands of Scotland from rescued timbers.

-Fiona, his wife does most of the phone calls, administration, book keeping, marketing, contact with press and processing orders.
+Fiona, my wife does most of the phone calls, administration, book keeping, marketing, contact with press and processing orders.

 Inspiration comes mostly from the natural world and its many forms.
 I find myself both moved and inspired by my love of nature, trees and wood, the richness of the colours, textures and patterns in the grain.
 I am also influenced by art nouveau, mythology, ancient symbols and Celtic/Pictish designs.